 Section 1 – Name

 The name of the organization shall be Trinity Homeschool Enrichment of Hunt County (hereinafter referred to as "organization").

 Section 2 – Purpose

-The organization is organized exclusively for educational purposes.
-The mission of the organization is to provide homeschooling families with educational and enrichment classes, fellowship events, ministry opportunities, and community outreach services.
+Trinity is organized exclusively for educational, religious, and charitable purposes.
+The mission of the bible-based organization is to provide homeschooling families with educational and enrichment classes, fellowship events, ministry opportunities, and community outreach services.